openshift/aws-load-balancer-operator/docs/proxy.md

 ## Trusted Certificate Authority

-AWS Load Balancer Operator will make use of the OpenShift cluster global trust bundle.
-Should you need to trust a custom Certificate Authority (CA), follow the OpenShift documentation to add an global trusted CA.
+AWS Load Balancer Operator will make use of the OpenShift cluster-wide trusted CA bundle.
+Should you need to trust a custom Certificate Authority (CA), follow [the OpenShift documentation to configure a custom PKI](https://docs.openshift.com/container-platform/latest/networking/configuring-a-custom-pki.html).